March 9, 2012

 Fanny Winkler - 1850 Census

-After Lawrence’s death, Fannie continued to live in the family house with daughter Mary.
+After Lawrence’s death, Fanny continued to live in the family house with daughter Mary.
 Sons Jacob and Enoch also lived with their wives in their own houses on the farm.

-On 20 Jun 1859, Frances Fannie Winkler died in Wayne Township and was buried with her husband at the Wayne Presbyterian Church Cemetery.
+On 20 Jun 1859, Frances Fanny Winkler died in Wayne Township and was buried with her husband on the Winkler Farm (later removed to the Wayne Presbyterian Church Cemetery)

 1. Rebecca Winkler, 11 Mar 1797 – 18 Mar 1887